pawelkoniecznybh/git-workshops/EXERCISE.md

 -   **Step 1: Create a Branch with Your Name**
     -   Open your terminal (Terminal, Git Bash, or PowerShell) in the cloned `git-workshops` repository directory.
+    -   You have to specify git email and username, to do that:
+        -   `git config user.name “your-github-username”`
+        -   `git config user.email "your-github-account-email@gmail.com"`
+    -   Navigate to main branch `git checkout main`
     -   Using the command `git checkout -b [your-name]`, create a new branch.
 Replace `[your-name]` with your actual name.
         -   _Example:_ If your name is John, use the command: `git checkout -b john`
     -   **Explanation:** This command creates a new branch and immediately switches to it (`checkout`).
 This branch is your personal workspace.